Hubble-induced phase transitions on the lattice with applications to Ricci reheating: Non-linear evolution of the classicalized system

 \subsection{Lattice discretization}

-Our approach relies on standard numerical methods common to lattice implementations of classical field dynamics.\footnote{For more details, we refer the reader to Ref.~\cite{Lopez-Eiguren:2017dmc,Hindmarsh:2019csc,Hindmarsh:2021vih} where the same lattice implementation has been used.} We discretize the classical nonlinear equations of motion in both space and time, solving them in a finite-volume cubic lattice of size $L$ and $N^3$ points uniformly distributed, with periodic boundary conditions $Y_{Njk} = Y_{0jk}$, $Y_{iNk}=Y_{i0k}$ and $Y_{ijN} = Y_{ij0}$.
+Our approach relies on standard numerical methods common to lattice implementations of classical field dynamics and makes use of the LATfield2 library for parallel field theory simulations \cite{Daverio:2015ryl}.
+This framework has been widely used for the analysis of topological defects and validated thoroughly \cite{Daverio:2015nva,Hindmarsh:2017qff,Lopez-Eiguren:2017dmc,Hindmarsh:2019csc,Hindmarsh:2021vih}.
+We discretize the classical nonlinear equations of motion in both space and time, solving them in a finite-volume cubic lattice of size $L$ and $N^3$ points uniformly distributed, with periodic boundary conditions $Y_{Njk} = Y_{0jk}$, $Y_{iNk}=Y_{i0k}$ and $Y_{ijN} = Y_{ij0}$.
 The lattice parameters $L$ and $N$ are chosen in such a way that all the relevant scales are sufficiently covered during the simulation time.
 In particular, the infrared (IR) lattice cutoff $\kappa_{\rm lattice, IR}=2\pi/L$ is chosen to be much smaller than the minimum value of the characteristic momentum scale during the tachyonic regime, $\kappa_{\rm lattice, IR}\ll\kappa_*(z_{\rm nl})$, while the UV lattice cutoff $\kappa_{\rm lattice, UV}= \sqrt{3}/2 N\, \kappa_{\rm lattice, IR}$ is taken to exceed the maximum momentum excited by the tachyonic instability, $\kappa_{\rm lattice, UV}\simeq {\rm few} \times \kappa_{\rm max}(0)$.

 A set of classical initial realizations is then evolved using the discretized equations of motion, with the expansion of the Universe assumed to be kination dominated.
 This evolution is completely deterministic, being the random character restricted only to the initial conditions inherited from the quantum treatment in Section \ref{sec:linear}.
 The numerical integration is started at a fixed time $z_i$ sufficiently advanced to guarantee that a large fraction of the modes have become classical but well before the time $z_{\rm nl}$,